 How to Dispose of Styrofoam Safely: Help Protect the Environment!

-Unfortunately, most recycling collection services and recycling centers will not accept the material, so it ends up being thrown as general waste.
-Only a little more than 10% of the Styrofoam produced is recycled per annum and one-third of an average landfill is made up of packaging material.
-Some companies are attempting to minimize the packaging they use, while governments are moving to have recycling collections accept and properly recycle the material, but in the meantime, there are several ways that you can safely dispose of the material and ensure that it does not become a landfill statistic.
+Only a little more than 10% of the Styrofoam produced is recycled yearly, and one-third of an average landfill is made up of packaging material.
+Some companies are attempting to minimize the packaging they use, while governments are moving to have recycling collections accept and properly recycle the material.
+In the meantime, there are several ways that you can safely dispose of the material and ensure that it does not become a landfill statistic.

 Can You Throw Styrofoam in the Recycling Bin?